-In striving for the "Truth," be it in the reporters' actions, veracity of the sources and the onslaught that decimated Mapes' career, the relationship between Blanchett's Mapes and Robert Redford's Rather anchors the film.
+In striving for the "Truth," be it in the reporters' actions, the veracity of the sources, and the onslaught that decimated Mapes' career, the relationship between Blanchett's Mapes and Robert Redford's Rather anchors the film.

 "They're very devoted to one another," Blanchett said.
 "They traveled to war zones together, they've been in hurricanes together, they've been in newsrooms together and I think they have shared distaste for hypocrisy and bullies."

-Blanchett said she admired "the tenacity and the drive and the chutzpah that investigative journalists have to have in order to ask the question that no one else will ask."
+Blanchett said she admired "the tenacity and the drive and the chutzpah that investigative journalists have to have to ask the question that no one else will ask."

 When researching Mapes, Blanchett said she watched interviews online in which the producer, post-firing, was "very closed and very defensive."